 Coronavirus is not going away anytime soon.
 It's going to be a risk to our health for the foreseeable future.

-If you have any questions after you've read this article and watched the video at the bottom of the page, ask away.
+If you have any questions or concerns after you've read this article, ask away.

 Reasons NOT to resume or begin your driving lessons